MiguelSombrero/skill-em-all/README.md

 - [Manual](https://github.com/MiguelSombrero/skill-em-all/tree/master/documentation/manual.md)

 ## Application requirements

-Application requires python3 to run
+You need to have `python` installed in order to run the app

 ## Install and run application locally